3191110276/intro-to-kubernetes/2_Intro_to_Kubernetes/README.md

 ![Kubernetes basics](img/kubernetes.png?raw=true "Kubernetes basics")

+Kubernetes will support you with rolling out production applications at scale.
+Complex tasks are abstracted and automated by functionalities of Kubernetes.

 ## Kubernetes concepts
+As a system, Kubernetes consists of one or more masters and regular non-master nodes.
+Masters are tasked with coordinating the cluster, and making sure that the desired state is reached.
+In practice, this means that the master would intelligently place container workloads on different nodes.
+If a node should fail, the master will redeploy the containers on a different node.
 ![Kubernetes concepts](img/k8s_cluster.png?raw=true "Kubernetes concepts")

+This means that we don't have to deal with the intricacies of managing our containers.

 ## Accessing a Kubernetes cluster
+As an end user, we will interact with the master to communicate what we would like to happen, and the master will take care of rolling out our intent to the cluster.
+We can communicate with the master in multiple ways.
 ![Accessing a Kubernetes cluster](img/user_access.png?raw=true "Accessing a Kubernetes cluster")